-- Take on new work strategically
+Take on new work strategically

-- Obviously, you need to do the work assigned to you.
+Obviously, you need to do the work assigned to you.
 But keep an eye and ear out for opportunities beyond your current daily grind.
-Get to know colleagues on your team and speak with your formal and informal mentors and supervisor about what they’re doing and where your department is headed.
+Get to know colleagues on your team and speak with your formal and informal mentors and supervisors about what they’re doing and where your department is headed.

-- Want to work with a particular person?
+Want to work with a particular person?
 If you see a gap in your schedule coming up, reach out to them and ask if they have any opportunities.

-- Just remember to get your supervisor’s OK before taking on new work that’s outside of your normal duties.
+Just remember to get your supervisor’s OK before taking on new work that’s outside of your normal duties.

-- Get involved outside of your job.
+Get involved outside of your job

-- Attend office events.
+Attend office events

-- Join your colleagues at the weekly happy hour.
+Join your colleagues at the weekly happy hour.
 Attend the lunchtime lecture series.
 Sign up to attend the fundraiser where your company bought a table.
 You don’t need to go to everything, but you should go to some things in order to stay engaged in your company, make connections, hear about new and interesting matters, or at the least, just enjoy some free food and drink!

 Photo from Unplash.